71% of consumers expect companies to deliver personalised interactions, with 76% of them becoming…

 Video Interview Guide: How to Prepare

-Nearly a year after adoption, our video interviews are still a big hit with our candidates AND clients.
+Nearly 2 years after adoption, our video interviews are still a big hit with our candidates AND clients.
 Our secret weapon?… Hinterview!

 For those of you who don’t already know, Hinterview is a video interviewing tool designed to speed up and improve the recruitment process.
 It gives you the opportunity to add more to your information to your application before you’re invited for an interview!
 To make sure you’re as prepared as possible for your video interview, we’ve put together a short guide…

 What to expect…

 - Your Niche Consultant will arrange a Hinterview with you at a time to suit you and, if agreed with the client, can send through a list of questions to allow you time to prepare